Admissions

 Do you offer other social opportunities for parents/families?

-We typically host a start of school and end of year picnic for families.
+We typically host a Fall Family Festival and end of year picnic for families.
 Fundraising events also offer opportunity for social interaction, as does our annual meeting.

 Is participation in fundraising required?